 Under the Housing SORP guidance properties that are held for the provision of social housing must be treated as property, plant and equipment.
 The Company recognises its properties as Investment Properties, measured at cost on initial recognition and subsequently at fair value as determined by external valuers and derived from current market rents and investment property yields for comparable real estate, adjusted if necessary for any difference in the nature, location or condition of the specific asset.
-The fair value is determined to be at Level 3 of the fair value hierarchy outlined in IFRS13 Fair Value Measurement.
-There have been no transfers between levels of the fair value hierarchy.
 No depreciation is provided.
 Changes in fair value are recognised in the Income Statement.